rootcodelabs/ESL-Prototype-V1/README.md

-# Estonian Text to Estonian Sign Language Project
+# Estonian Text to Estonian Sign Language Prototype

 This project provides a tool to translate Estonian text into Estonian Sign Language (ESL) using a virtual avatar.
 The avatar demonstrates sign language by analyzing and visualizing landmarks of the human body, face, and hands.
 The virtual avatar provides a visual and intuitive way to understand and learn Estonian Sign Language.
 By translating text into a series of animated gestures, this tool can be used for educational purposes, communication aids, and enhancing accessibility for the deaf and hard-of-hearing community.